-For experiments in \S\ref{Sec:world-grounded-data} which measures practical model performance across confidence thresholds, we convert the letter choice to an ``entailment score'' with the mapping:
+For the analysis in \S\ref{Sec:world-consensus-data} which measures model performance across confidence thresholds, we convert the letter choice to a probability with the mapping:

-Where $\mathbb{I}$ is the indicator function, and $S_{ent}$ estimates the probability of positive classification (\texttt{Entail}) from a textual output ($0 \leq S_{\text{ent}} \leq 1$) with token probability $S_{tok}$ using a linear transformation, which preserves the ordering of model confidences; this is sufficient for calculating a precision-recall curve, so full probability distributions over all answer tokens (which are not always provided by e.g. GPT) are not necessary.
+Where $\mathbb{I}$ is the indicator function, and $S_{ent}$ estimates the probability of \texttt{Entail} from a textual output ($0 \leq S_{\text{ent}} \leq 1$) with token probability $S_{tok}$.
+The linear transformation preserves the ordering of model confidences, which is sufficient for calculating a precision-recall curve.